vintaclectic/website-content/post/how-to-javascript/how-to-check-string-starts-with/index.md

 ES6, introduced in 2015, added the `startsWith()` method to the String object prototype.

-This is _the_ way to perform this check in 2018.
+This is _the_ way to perform this check in modern JavaScript

 This means you can call `startsWith()` on any string, provide a substring, and check if the result returns `true` or `false`: